rohansh-tty/Kcet_Frontend/README.md

 ## Result
 ![Result Comparision](https://drive.google.com/uc?id=1h0-32-puEMvoHEZzlTvk-PxU2-HcXZUJ)
-The output columns need to be verbose, which I am working on improving.
+The output columns need to be verbose, which I am improving.

 ## Note:

 Right now, it is not open for open-source development.
 As I have to update the development backend for debug/test.
-Planning to add that once the project get’s some traction or users.
+I am planning to add that once the project gets some traction or users.